-What are the best museums for fun weekend activities and a spot of edutainment for kids of all ages?
+What are the best free museums in Singapore for fun weekend activities and a spot of edutainment for kids of all ages?

-Whether you want to brush up on local history, science or art, we’re super lucky in Singers to be so well served for museums that are both child-friendly and highly interactive.
-Whether you’re seeking a fun-packed day out, need an educational distraction for restless little ones or are just at a loose end on a rainy or simmering day, here’s our look at Singapore’s best museums for kids… Oh, and forget all your preconceptions about museums being a teeny bit boring – these ones are anything but!
-Let’s go, mamas!
+Singapore has lots of free museums to enjoy!
+Whether you want to brush up on local history, science or art, these are the best free museums that are both child-friendly and highly interactive.
+Whether you’re seeking a fun-packed day out, need an educational distraction for restless little ones, or are just at a loose end on a rainy or simmering day, here’s our look at Singapore’s best free museums for kids…

 How to get there: Bayfront Station MRT station, then a 10-minute walk.
 There is also parking at Marina Bay Shoppes for those with cars.